 - Cool Facts

-- The Black-capped Vireo is the only vireo that is sexually dimorphic in plumage, where the male and female look different.
+- The Black-capped Vireo is the only vireo that shows sexual dimorphism, where the male and female look different.
 It also is the only one in which the male takes two years to reach adult plumage.

-- Research shows that Black-capped Vireo songs draw from a repertoire of syllables about ten times larger than those of other vireos.
+- When Black-capped Vireos sing, they draw from a repertoire of syllables about 10 times larger than those of other vireos.